jumpnow/jumpnowtek-site/_posts/2016-08-30-Qt5-and-QML-Development-with-the-Raspberry-Pi.md

 layout: post
 title: Qt5 and QML Development with the Raspberry Pi
 description: "Using Qt5 with hardware acceleration on the RPi"
-date: 2016-09-22 11:41:00
+date: 2016-09-27 11:31:00
 categories: rpi
 tags: [rpi, qt5, eglfs, opengl, qml, yocto]
 ---

 Developing hardware-accelerated Qt5 GUI applications for the Raspberry Pi.

-With the release of [Qt 5.7][qt-5.7] and the new [Qt Quick Controls 2][qt-quickcontrols-2] combined with the [RPi3s][rpi] and *working* OpenGL drivers it seems like a good time to try out [QML][qml].
+With the release of [Qt 5.7][qt-5.7] and the new [Qt Quick Controls 2][qt-quickcontrols-2] combined with the Raspberry Pi's *working* OpenGL hardware drivers (something most SOCs never get right) it seems like a good time to try out [QML][qml].

-I have been developing with [Qt][qt] for about 5 years primarily targeting embedded Linux systems running small touchscreen displays.
-It's always been [Qt Widgets][qtwidgets] though, so QML is new for me.

-A collection of semi-ordered notes follow.

 #### Hardware

-I am primarily testing with RPi3s, but I expect the code to work on any RPi since the underlying GPU is the same.
+I am primarily testing with *RPi3s*, but I the same projects work on *RPi2s* and the single core RPi boards including the RPi *compute module*.

-I am testing with the following
+I am testing with the following displays

 * The official [RPi 7" touchscreen][pi-display]
 * Standard HDMI 1080p displays
-* Adafruit [3.5 inch][pitft35r] and [2.8 inch][pitft28r] resistive touchscreen displays
+* Adafruit [3.5 inch][pitft35r] and [2.8 inch][pitft28r] resistive touchscreens

 For the PiTFTs I'm using a nice little utility from Andrew Duncan called [raspi2fb][raspi2fb] to get the hardware accelerated graphics (i.e. QML) to show up on the SPI connected touchscreens.
 The *raspi2fb* utility is installed on all my *meta-rpi* images as are the DTS overlays for using the touchscreens.